walaa-amer/VSD-HDP/README.md

 plot out vs in
 ```

-The result is this curve thatlets us find the threshold voltage which is equivalent in this case to around 0.8:
+The result is this curve thatlets us find the switching threshold voltage (VM) which is equivalent in this case to around 0.8:
 ![d12 outvsin plot](https://github.com/walaa-amer/VSD-HDP/assets/85279771/7ef140cb-2cc4-4842-980d-02a756d88a43)

 Then running the transient analysis: